by Danielle Andrews, President of The Wedding Planners Institute of Canada Inc.

 Over the years I have seen it many times, a fresh and excited new planner offers really low prices to book as many clients as they possibly can, and it works!
 Of course it works, they book a bunch of weddings.
 These weddings roll around and quickly the planner is stressed out and overworked.
 She charged too little to cover her costs and now she has to pay out of pocket for an assistant to help at all of these weddings.
 She gets burnt out and resentful of all that her clients expect her to do (because of all of the promises and extra services she promised) and then suddenly she is done.
 She closes up her wedding business, takes her money and runs.

-- It hurt the Wedding Planners in her area that were charging proper, fair and sustainable prices because they couldn’t book weddings at those prices.
+- She hurt the Wedding Planners in her area that were charging fair and sustainable prices because they couldn’t book weddings at those prices.